ibm-cloud-docs/vpc/api-change-log.md

 * Follow HTTP redirect rules for any `3xx` HTTP status code
 * Consume only the resources and properties your application needs to function
 * Avoid depending on behavior that is not explicitly documented

+## 2020-02-06
+{: #2020-02-06}
+We have temporarily suspended support for creating instances from an existing boot volume.
+This feature had been available only through the API, with no CLI or UI support.
+In the interim you must specify the image property when you call POST /instances.
+You can still create instances that reference existing data volumes.

 ## 2020-01-10
 {: #2020-01-10}